Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ## 3. Organization of the Corporation

 The business affairs of the Corporation shall be managed by its Board of Directors and Officers.

-The Corporation will have Members and shall be organized as a confederation Orders of the Cultic Priesthood, Curiae led by the Ministerial Priesthood, and the Patres Familias.
+The Corporation will have Members and shall be organized as a confederation of:
+* Orders of the Cultic Priesthood, the leaders of which form the Collegium Flaminum;
+* Curiae led by the Ministerial Priesthood; and
+* the Patres Familias.

-The appointment to any position or to Membership of the Corporation and of the Curiae shall not be denied or abridged by race, color, ethnicity, sex, gender, sexual orientation, gender identity, ancestry, national origin, nationality, citizenship, or disability status, and cannot be denied to anyone eighteen years of age or older on account of age.
+Membership of the Corporation and of the several Curiae, and the appointment to any position or office, or an offer of employment in the Corporation or any of the several Curiae, shall not be denied or abridged by race, color, ethnicity, sex, gender, sexual orientation, gender identity, ancestry, national origin, nationality, citizenship, or disability status, and cannot be denied to anyone eighteen years of age or older on account of age.

 ## 4. Board of Directors